Position: Graduate Student

 My thesis is investigating the predation risk of larval green sturgeon by invasive predators (Largemouth Bass, Striped Bass, and Channel Catfish) common to the Sacramento-San Joaquin watershed.

 Baird, S.E., Cocherell, D.E., Cech, J.J.
 Jr., and Fangue, N.A.
 California Native Chinook Salmon Oncorhynchus tshawytscha and Invasive Brook Trout Salvelinus fontinalis Prefer Similar Water Temperatures.
-In press
+J. Fish Biology.

 Poletto, J.B., D.E.
 Cocherell, S.E.
 Baird, T.X.
 Nguyen, V. Cabrera-Stagno, A.P.
 Farrell, and N.A.
 Fangue.
 Unusual aerobic performance at high temperatures in juvenile Chinook salmon, Oncorhynchus tshawytscha.
 Conservation Physiology.